Shinnousuke/academic-kickstart/content/ja/home/talks.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "出没情報"
 subtitle = ""

 [content]